jhenals/code-review-mcp-servers/mcp-semgrep-server/README.md

 logging.level.root=INFO
 ```

-## 🤝 Integration with AI Assistants
+## 🤝 Integration with LLMs

-This MCP server can be integrated with AI assistants that support the Model Context Protocol:
+This MCP server can be integrated with LLMs that support the Model Context Protocol:

 1. **Claude Desktop**: Add server configuration to your MCP settings
 2. **Other MCP Clients**: Connect using the standard MCP protocol over stdio or HTTP